monikatomanek/Encapsulated-learning/oop-python-guide/oop_guide.md

 ---

 This guide is part of the `Encapsulated-learning` repo by [Monika Tomanek](https://github.com/monikatomanek).
 Do not redistribute without attribution.

 ---

-# Object-Oriented Programming (OOP) in Python - A Descriptive Guide
+# Object-Oriented Programming (OOP) in Python — Full Guide with Comparisons and Explanations

-This is a detailed and explanatory guide to understanding Object-Oriented Programming (OOP) in Python.
-It includes structured content, real-world analogies, practical code examples, and common pitfalls.
-It is intended to help learners deeply understand OOP beyond superficial summaries.
+This is not just a cheat sheet.
+It’s a full learning walkthrough.
+You’ll learn what OOP is, what problems it solves, how it compares to non-OOP code, and what changes with each core concept: classes, encapsulation, inheritance, polymorphism, abstraction, class methods and static methods.

+---

 ## Table of Contents